What does a typical camp day look like?

 What if there is inclement weather?

 All camps are rain or shine.
-In the event of thunder and lightning, the camp activities will be adjusted for safety.
-If the camp is canceled, you will be notified.
+In the event of poor weather, the camp activities will be adjusted to move indoors.
+If the camp is canceled due to unsafe weather, you will be notified of any potential reschedule date or receive a full refund.

 Do virtual campers need to be supervised?
 Do parents/guardians need to attend?